The Jewish Home: Bennett leads

+Peretz years

-In December 2018, three Jewish Home MKs, including Bennett, left the party to form the New Right.
+In December 2018, three Jewish Home MKs (Bennett, Mualem and Shaked) left the party to form the New Right.
 Rafi Peretz was elected leader of the party on 4 February 2019.

 In the build-up to the April 2019 elections, the party agreed to run on a joint list with Tkuma, and later joined the Union of Right-Wing Parties (URWP) alliance alongside Otzma Yehudit.

 Prior to the September 2019 elections, the Jewish Home joined the Yamina alliance alongside New Right and Tkuma.
 Following the elections, the bloc split into separate Knesset factions on 10 October, one consisting of the Jewish Home and Tkuma, and the other New Right.
 However, the parties re-united to reform Yamina prior to the 2020 elections.

 On 22 April 2020, it was reported that Bennett was now "considering all options" for the Yamina alliance's political future, including departing from Netanyahu's government, which had just agreed to a coalition with the leader of the opposition Blue and White party Benny Gantz, and joining the opposition.
 Bennett was reported to be unhappy with the new coalition government's decision to hold back on the issue of judicial reform.

 On 14 May 2020, the Jewish Home unofficially left Yamina and joined the Netanyahu government, with Peretz becoming Jerusalem Minister.
 The party officially split from Yamina on 14 July 2020.

 After winning just one seat when contesting the 2020 Israeli legislative election within the Yamina party, the Jewish Home left Yamina and joined the Thirty-fifth government of Israel.
 The party officially split from Yamina on 14 July 2020.
 Its leader, Rafi Peretz, was appointed Minister of Jerusalem and Ministry of Diaspora Affairs in the new government.

+24th Knesset: Moshe elected

 During the run-up to the 2021 Israeli legislative election, and amid poor showings in the polls, Peretz announced on 5 January 2021 that he would resign from his role as leader of the Jewish Home, and retire from politics, triggering a leadership election.
 The election was conducted on 19 January 2021, with 965 members of the Central Committee selecting the new leader.
 Those running were Hagit Moshe, the Deputy Mayor of Jerusalem, and Nir Orbach, the CEO of the Jewish Home.
 On 19 January, Hagit Moshe was elected to succeed Peretz as the leader of the Jewish Home with 472 votes (56.12%).
 On 4 February, Moshe announced that the Jewish Home will not contest the March 2021 election.
 The party held negotiations with different parties, but failed to find a running mate and did not register any electoral candidates.
 Orbach left the party, joined Yamina, and was placed sixth on its party list, going on to win a seat.